Take a look at the following pros and cons if you desire a Labor Day Weekend wedding or simply want to learn more about the idea.

 Labor Day Weekend is a very popular time for barbecues, family trips, fun staycations, relaxation, and even weddings!
 Not only is the extended weekend convenient because of the additional day off of work, school, or other regular weekday responsibilities, but it also allows for extra time to celebrate special occasions with loved ones.

 If you want to celebrate your wedding for more than one or two days, then Labor Day Weekend is a perfect choice.
-Guests will be thrilled to partake in this extra time with you and your spouse, as well as other loved ones – four days of frolicking with your favorite friends and family can prove to create the best memories.
+Guests will be thrilled to partake in this extra time with you and your spouse, as well as other loved ones – four days of celebrating with your favorite friends and family can prove to create the best memories.

 If you have friends or relatives that attend college in another state or will be studying abroad in the fall term, they might not be able to attend.
-This area should especially be considered if many of your guests are school-aged or college students and you would really like them to be present.
+This con should especially be considered if many of your guests are school-aged or college students and you would really like them to be present.